awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-codesource.md

 ## Description<a name="eb3-codesourcedescription"></a>

-Configures the EB CLI to [deploy from an CodeCommit repository](eb-cli-codecommit.md), or disables CodeCommit integration and uploads the source bundle from your local machine\.
+Configures the EB CLI to [deploy from a CodeCommit repository](eb-cli-codecommit.md), or disables CodeCommit integration and uploads the source bundle from your local machine\.

 **Note**
 Some regions don't offer CodeCommit\.
 The integration between Elastic Beanstalk and CodeCommit doesn't work in these regions\.